See the Doctor of Philosophy (Ph.D.) page for degree requirements and other program details.

 The online application and all supporting documents must be submitted to complete your application.
 Your application will not be considered by the Advanced Theological Education Advisory Committee until it is complete.

 Submit the online application to begin the process.
 You will be asked to provide detailed information and will respond to a series of questions related to the degree program for which you apply.
 You can save your progress and return to submit your online application at any time.
 Please be prepared to provide the contact information for your recommendations (described in more detail below).

 Once your initial application is received, you will be sent an email that walks you through the next steps in the application process and notifies you of your missing materials.
 You can check your online admissions portal at anytime to track your application progress.

 3. Submit Supporting Documents

 Admissions will be based on the feasibility of the research interest or area of study proposed and the willingness and availability of one or more Luther Seminary faculty to oversee the student’s work on a continuing basis through graduation.
-Please provide a reflection of 3000-4000 words within the area of intended study.
-You will submit this through your online application portal.
+You will be asked to provide a 3,000-4,000 word academic sample (preferred to be within the area of intended study).
+Please note you will also be asked to provide a 1,500 word description of your intended area of research.
+You will submit these through your online application portal.